rongkangw/tp/docs/UserGuide.md

 **Q**: Can I delete several members/events at once? <br>
 **A**: Unfortunately, there is no bulk delete feature implemented.
 However, you can remove multiple items by running `deleteMember` or `deleteEvent` repeatedly.

+**Q**: Why does the `unassignEventRole` command exist, but there’s no `assignEventRole` command? <br>
+**A**: Event roles are already assigned as part of the `assignEvent` command, thus there is no `assignEventRole` command.
+However, `unassignEventRole` exists to allow you to remove roles from a member without unassigning them entirely from the event.
+If you want to update a member’s roles for an event, refer to the [caution box](#assigning-a-member-to-an-event-assignevent) under the `assignEvent` command.

 **Q**: How do I transfer my data to another Computer? <br>
 **A**: Follow these steps:
   1. Make a copy of the `data` folder in the **home folder of your current installation**.
   2. Install EASync on another computer (follow the [Quick Start guide](#quick-start))
   3. Take the copied `data` folder and overwrite the `data` folder in the **home folder of your new installation**
   4. Run EASync on the new computer and verify that your data has been transferred successfully.

 --------------------------------------------------------------------------------------------------------------------